GluuFederation/docs-gg-prod/3.1.3/source/index.md

 ## Overview

-The Gluu Gateway is a API Gateway which can be used to quickly deploy an OAuth 2.0 and User-Managed Access (UMA) 2.0 Grant protected API gateway.
+Gluu Gateway is an API Gateway which can be used to quickly deploy an OAuth 2.0 and User-Managed Access (UMA) 2.0 Grant protected API gateway.

 ## Components

 Gluu Gateway uses the following components:

-1. **[Gluu Server v3.1.3](https://gluu.org):** free open source software package for identity and access management.
-You should need to use Gluu server version >= 3.1.3.
+1. **[Gluu Server v3.1.3](https://gluu.org):** A free open-source software package for identity and access management.
+You should need to use Gluu Server version >= 3.1.3.
-1. **[OXD-Server v3.1.3](https://oxd.gluu.org):** OpenID Connect and UMA middleware service used for client credential management and cryptographic validation.
+1. **[OXD-Server v3.1.3](https://oxd.gluu.org):** An OpenID Connect and UMA middleware service used for client credential management and cryptographic validation.
 1. **[Kong v0.11.x](https://getkong.org):** The open-source API Gateway and Micro services Management Layer, delivering high performance and reliability.
-1. **[Gluu Kong plugins]()**: Use the Gluu Server to control access to upstream API's using OAuth 2.0 clients and UMA 2.0.
+1. **[Gluu Kong plugins]()**: Use Gluu Server to control access to upstream APIs using OAuth 2.0 clients and UMA 2.0.
 1. **[Admin GUI - Konga]()**: A web administration portal, based on [Konga](https://github.com/pantsel/konga) GUI, that makes it easier to manage your Gluu Gateway.
-1. **Others**: Following runtime environment require by Gluu Gateway package.
+1. **Others**: The following runtime environment required by the Gluu Gateway package:
     - OpenJDK v8
     - Python v2.x
     - Postgres v10